BrutalTeam/go-netbox/docs/Script.md

 ### NewScript

-`func NewScript(id int32, url string, module int32, name string, description NullableString, vars interface{}, result BriefJob, display string, isExecutable bool, ) *Script`
+`func NewScript(id int32, url string, module int32, name string, result BriefJob, display string, isExecutable bool, ) *Script`

 NewScript instantiates a new Script object
 This constructor will assign default values to properties that have it defined,